ruby/www.ruby-lang.org/en/documentation/success-stories/index.md

 * At MORPHA project, Ruby was used to implement the reactive control part for the Siemens service robot.

-#### Networking

-* [Open Domain Server][6] uses Ruby to allow people using Dynamic DNS clients to update in real time their IP configuration so that it can be mapped to static domains.

 #### Telephony

 * Ruby is being used within [Lucent][7] on a 3G wireless telephony